vg615/3rd-Year-Group-Project/BLE APP/README.md

 # BLE-APP
-Bluetooth Low Energy App for iOS using Swift.
+Bluetooth Low Energy App for iOS using Swift.User must download the whole folder and drag it directely to Xcode to open.
-Looking to learn how Bluetooth Low Energy works in iOS & Swift 3?
-Well look no farther, we've got what you've been waiting for!